oVirt/ovirt-site/source/feature/networkmanager-support.html.md

 ### Benefit to oVirt

-This migration ensures that Node can still be based on Fedora on doesn't need major workarounds.
+This migration ensures that Node can still be based on Fedora and doesn't need major workarounds.

 ### Dependencies / Related Features